ibmresilient/resilient-community-apps/rc-data-feed/README.md

 - ElasticSearch
 - Splunk
 - Kafka
 - Resilient

-Each of these destinations are available as separately installable packages to minimize the python libraries required for your Integrations Server.
+Each of these destinations are available as separately installed packages to minimize the python libraries required for your Integrations Server.

 This extension was written to allow other destinations to be created with relative ease.
 The following diagram shows the overall data flow from Resilient to the existing feeds.